About Emily

 Living in Vermont…on island time.

 I get through Vermont’s bleak and biting winters by doing two things: 1) regularly applying pani, the fragrant hand-made coconut oil from the Marquesas; and 2) making a point of getting outside to enjoy the snow and ice.
-The pani’s sandalwood and Tahitian gardenia perfume transports me to my other home.
-The trees, fresh air and exercise nourish my body and soul.
+The pani’s sandalwood and Tahitian gardenia perfume transports me to my other home while the Green Mountains nourish my body and soul.
 It’s a dynamic combo.

 The State of Vermont currently occupies the unceded lands of the Abenaki, or the People of the Dawnland.
 These ancestral territories were transformed by the displacement and devastation of their original inhabitants, and today’s Western Abenaki communities are their traditional stewards.

 As an anthropologist I have been examining and writing about the relationship between people, culture and their environment for decades.
-Since 2001 I have specialized in the Marquesas Islands of French Polynesia, though my professional work in archaeology and landscape history was focused elsewhere.
+Since 2001 I have specialized in the Marquesas Islands of French Polynesia, though my professional work in archaeology and landscape history have focused elsewhere, as well.
 I have published on a variety of topics such as: land use and sovereignty; indigenous fear and connections to the land; Marquesan language; tapa (traditional bark cloth); cultural appropriation; breadfruit; critical and living heritage; indigenous resource use; and sustainability.

-And then - because nothing is binary - there’s the stuff in the middle.
+And then there’s the stuff in the middle.

-I am the author of two books…with a third on the way!
+I am the author of two books…with a third and a fourth on the way!